 Hand picked pomergranate that features in a wild rice salad and roasted aubergine with saffron yogurt, garlic broccoli salads and one of the best soy lattes you will have in Hong Kong.
 These funky things emphasise freshly made soups, salads, and pizzas, all with exciting flavour profiles to keep customers surprised and satisfied.

 Unit D, 22/F, Yally Industrial Building, 6 Yip Fat Street Wong Chuk Hang

 Have you a favourite wellness restaurant you tend to send everyone to when they ask the health guru (you)?
-Let us know in the comments below and we would love to feature it in the next top list, credited to you!
+Let us know and we would love to feature it in the next top list, credited to you!